atlarge-research/opencraft/README.md

 ## Changing the Code

-In case you need to insert extra code in Glowstone for additional monitoring, please follow these instructions.

 We use [git flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) to create and maintain a clean commit history.

-If you're adding a new feature, such as additional support for monitoring tools, please create a feature branch.
+If you're adding a new feature, please create a feature branch.

 ```
 git checkout dev